 Why do they think so?
 Because they don’t have the experience to do it, and of course, what interest do they have in their clients going to another country with their capital?
 It is just not in their interest.
 So, be prepared that your accountants and lawyers will try to dissuade you from establishing an offshore trust.

-Many governments also assume, driven by the mainstream media, that only scoundrels, drug lords, tax evaders and money launderers create offshore trust structures.
+Many people also assume, driven by the biased mainstream media, that only scoundrels, drug lords, tax evaders and money launderers create offshore trust structures.

 This is because the government of any country would prefer that you kept all of your assets under their control and in close proximity, both for tax and judicial purposes.
 You will never hear or see a government official say something as simple as this: